WordPress/performance/plugins/speculation-rules/readme.txt

 * [Browser support for the Speculation Rules API in general](https://caniuse.com/mdn-html_elements_script_type_speculationrules)
 * [Information on document rules syntax support used by the plugin](https://developer.chrome.com/blog/chrome-121-beta#speculation_rules_api)

+_This plugin was formerly known as Speculation Rules._

 == Installation ==

 = Installation from within WordPress =